The list of reasons why people fail could be pages and pages long, but I wanted to boil it down to the 5 that I thought were most significant.

 I looked at the people who were in my inner circle, and I realized they were negative, pessimistic haters.
 I had an ‘aha’ moment.

 It was at that time that I began searching for mentors and positive influencers in my life.
-After connecting with many successful individuals along the way, I found an elite Mastermind group of 200+ entrepreneurs who are all inspired to change the world and escape the slavery matrix.
+After connecting with many successful individuals along the way, I found mastermind groups of entrepreneurs and other like-minded people.